l00sed/grasshopper/README.md

 3. Drag the number slider to choose from the available branches.

-4. Click the 'git pull' button to download the latest files / grasshopper script to your local machine.
+4. You can click the 'git pull' button to download the latest files / grasshopper script to your local machine.
+However, I recommend using an actual terminal to pull before opening Rhino at all.

 ## Pushing to Remote